Sha843/BA-CAL/README.md

 ```

 ## Experiments
-You can use this script to start training.Of course, don't forget to modify the data path.
+You can use this script to start training.
+Of course, don't forget to modify the data path.
 ```
 main.py
 ```